 Shield Funding has been working with business owners for over a decade to help them run and expand their businesses.
 We understand what you need to succeed in the laundromat business, and we can help.

 Laundromats are often seen as safe money-making ventures.
 Everyone needs to do laundry, and not everyone wants to do it at home.
 It’s a safe bet, right?
 In most cases, yes.
 But there are some difficulties that you’ll run into along the way—difficulties that require some extra cash.

 If you get the business funding you need to provide great service, there’s the opportunity for great profit.
 But you’ll need to invest in the right things to make it happen.
 Not everyone can afford to make that kind of investment—which is why we provide private business loans for laundromat owners.
 The process is fast and flexible, and you can receive funding even if you have bad credit.
 Get started on expanding your business with an immediate business loan.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?